-5.2.1.3 Delegated wvOASIS Solicitation (Standard Threshold - \$20,000.01 to \$50,000.00):
+5.2.1.3 Delegated wvOASIS Solicitation (Standard Threshold - \$20,000.01 to \$50,000.00 [or \$100,000 if the agency has an increased delegated limit]):

-• Requirements:
+Requirements:

 - Bids must be solicited through wvOASIS, and the lowest bid meeting specifications must be awarded the contract.
-All bids must be present in the agency file. - An Agency Request for Quotations (ARFQ) within wvOASIS must be used for solicitations in this threshold. - The date and time of the bid opening must be included within the solicitation and should be scheduled for a time other than 1:30 PM. - A wvOASIS procurement award document is required. - Signed paper, faxed, or electronic (wvOASIS) bids are acceptable. - Screen prints from Internet sites are not acceptable as a valid bid for this threshold. - Increased Threshold Ranges: Upon request and showing that the increase would be in the best interest of the spending unit and the State, the Purchasing Director may increase the Delegated wvOASIS Solicitation threshold up to \$100,000. - 5.2.2.
+All bids must be present in the agency file. - An Agency Request for Quotations (ARFQ) within wvOASIS must be used for solicitations in this threshold. - The date and time of the bid opening must be included within the solicitation and should be scheduled for a time other than 1:30 PM. - A wvOASIS procurement award document is required. - Signed paper, faxed, or electronic (wvOASIS) bids are acceptable. - Screen prints from Internet sites are not acceptable as a valid bid for this threshold. - Increased Delegated Threshold: Agencies may request a higher delegated threshold of up to \$100,000.
+The request must be submitted in writing to the State Purchasing Director and include the following: - An explanation of why increasing the delegated limit is in the best interest of the spending unit and the State. - This explanation should include a discussion of: - Staff qualifications for staff designated to oversee procurement, internal controls, and tracking that the agency has in place to conduct delegated procurements, - Planned or completed training, and - Any procurement certifications held by procurement staff. - The Purchasing Division reserves the right to withdraw an agency's increased delegated authority at any time should it determine that doing so would be in the best interest of the state. - 5.2.2.
 Calculation of Thresholds: State agencies should continuously monitor their expenditures to ensure that the total amount spent for the same or similar commodity or service, within any 12-month period, does not exceed an applicable spending threshold without the proper level of documentation and bidding.